Rape Culture – Part 2/3: The difference between victim blaming and the systemic participation of women

 - From a purely ethical point of view this advice is wrong: Because no matter how a woman dresses, self- determination over one’s own body is a basic human right.
 The responsibility for any form of assault always lies with the perpetrator, never with the victim.
 To blame the behaviour of a woman as a reason for a transgression against her is always an excuse of an offender, nothing else.

-The last point amplifies why I am of course not arguing that all people would suddenly become good and respectful, if only women would unblock their sexuality.
+The last point amplifies why I am of course not arguing that all people would suddenly become good and play fair, if only women would unblock their sexuality.
 Mankind will always contain stupid people and assholes.
 That is, for example, deducible from the fact that 80% of all crimes are committed by 20% of the population (repeat offenders).
 People can already be part of the 20% when their sexuality awakens, or become assholes due to frustration with the asshole dynamic over the course of their lives.
-As soon as people have become assholes, however, their personal history is ethically irrelevant, because all individuals, as soon as they are of age, are 100% responsible to treat their fellow human beings respectfully and do their part for a good and holistically functioning society.
+As soon as people have become assholes, however, their personal history is ethically irrelevant, because all individuals, as soon as they are of age, are 100% responsible to honor consent and fairness with their fellow human beings and thus do their part to create an ethical society that supports everyone in need.